The Best Double Cleansing Routine For Every Skin Type, According To Experts

 Double cleansing for oily skin

-For oily skin, consultant dermatologist Dr Derrick Phillips recommends lightweight micellar water over an oil or balm cleanser. “[Micellar water is] non-comedogenic, meaning it is less likely to clog the pores,” he says.
-As such, Dr Phillips suggests starting with Neutrogena Hydro Boost Triple Micellar Water, £8.20, which is infused with hyaluronic acid and three different micellar molecules to effortlessly remove makeup while keeping skin hydrated.
+For oily skin, consultant dermatologist Dr. Derrick Phillips recommends lightweight micellar water over an oil or balm cleanser. “[Micellar water is] non-comedogenic, meaning it is less likely to clog the pores,” he says.
+As such, Dr. Phillips suggests starting with Neutrogena Hydro Boost Micellar Water, $9.09, which is infused with hyaluronic acid and three different micellar molecules to effortlessly remove makeup while keeping skin hydrated.

-“CeraVe’s Foaming Facial Cleanser, £18.50, is an excellent choice,” Dr Phillips says.
-“It contains niacinamide to calm the skin, ceramides to strengthen the natural skin barrier and hyaluronic acid to maintain hydration.”
+“CeraVe’s Foaming Facial Cleanser, $17.99, is an excellent choice,” Dr. Phillips says.
+“It contains niacinamide to calm the skin, ceramides to strengthen the natural skin barrier, and hyaluronic acid to maintain hydration.”

 Other gel cleansers we love